willstott101/chrome-image-viewer/README.md

 __CONTRIBUTING:__

 Nothing special.
 If you're interesting in helping out, just fork and post pull requests.
-If you can't be bothered to code open a ticket, and take I'll take a look at some point.
+If you can't be bothered to code, open a ticket, and take I'll take a look at some point.

 If you change something explain your reasons.